-This is usually the step before proofreading and is the main field in which I’m trained.
+This is usually the step before proofreading.

 There are various rules in writing, but there are many subjective areas when it comes to the English language and how we present it.
 And, of course, there is the whole issue of which English variation you want to use.
 I work with British and American English (this website is written in British English, in case you're wondering).